Jobijollof/aws-bootcamp-cruddur-2023/journal/week4.md

 - We have a slight inconvinience.
 Everytime the environment is spinned up, the GITPOD ip has to be updated in the security group inbound rule.
 To fix this, write a script  that automatically updates the Ip address whenever a new worksapce is opened.

-### Automating GITPOD_IP RDS SG Update
+### Connect to RDS via Gitpod/Automating the Process.

 Copy from the management console the db instances security group ID and the security group rule ID, input  them in the manner below and run it on the terminal.

 ```